 - Dresses sloppily abandons hobbies or sports, often lethargic

 - The sudden appearance of injuries and wounds

 - Hides alcohol in a bag, room, and anywhere else

 - Sudden change in the set of friends

 - Locks himself or herself inside the room and often goes out without asking permission

 - Find time to get help from a professional, like a counselor or medical specialist.

 Opening up and talking to your teen driver is vital if you want to keep him or her safe from the lure of alcohol and driving under the influence.
 If you need professional advice, talk to your DUI lawyer; find a well-trained and highly experienced one.

-Victoria Brown currently works as the Marketing and Communications Specialist at the Law Offices of Brian D. Sloan.
+Victoria Brown currently works as the Marketing and Communications Specialist.
 Her experiences with DUI cases in the past have inspired her to spread awareness about DUI laws in the United States.